ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 * `Unrecognized option: --add-reads=javafx.base=ALL-UNNAMED` probably running it through java8 it is on your path too high up.
     - I fixed this by copying the java from the shares into the directory from which it runs so that it picks this up as the default when it runs.
 E.g. copy `...\Kits$\CompGroup\ICP\ibex_client_jre` to `C:\Instrument\Dev\ibex_gui\built_client\jre` (note the name change to jre).
 Running `build.bat` should now do that for you.

+### KeyError: `MYSQLPW` is missing

+To remedy this error set `MYSQLPW` to the root password in your environment variables when running the tests.
+If the Squish IDE has not been restarted before this you will need to close and re-open it before running the tests again.